Undergraduate Student Award Guide

-When funds credit to your student account, this certifies that you understand and will comply with the requirements and conditions described in this guide and provided on the Office of Student Financial Aid and Scholarship website.
+When funds credit to your student account, this certifies that you understand and will comply with the requirements and conditions described in this guide, on loan promissory notes, and provided on the Office of Student Financial Aid and Scholarship website.

-Checklist(s) located in YES in the Financial Aid link.
+Please review your Checklist(s) located in YES in the Financial Aid link.
 Submit all required documentation.
-Need-based assistance offered must be considered tentative and will not credit to your student account until all documentation has been received and reviewed by our office.
+Financial aid offered must be considered tentative and will not credit to your student account until all documentation has been received and reviewed by our office.

-If you have been awarded financial assistance based upon demonstrated financial need, we must verify the accuracy of the information you submitted on your FAFSA and Profile applications.
-You will receive an email with instructions on submitting your and your parents’ tax returns to College Board’s IDOC service.
+If you have been awarded financial assistance based upon demonstrated financial need, we must verify the accuracy of the information you submitted on your FAFSA and CSS Profile applications.
+You will receive an email with instructions on how to submit your and your parents’ tax returns to College Board’s IDOC service.
 Do not send tax returns to our office.

-If you are receiving additional financial assistance not listed on your financial aid award notice (outside scholarships, veteran’s benefits, Vocational Rehabilitation, etc.) please complete the Outside Resources and Scholarship form and return to our office.
-If there is any change to your financial aid eligibility because of the additional assistance, you will receive email notification that you have a revised award notice available.
-Please note that whenever you receive additional assistance, your aid awards may be adjusted or reduced, even if your financial aid has already been disbursed to you.
+If you are receiving additional financial aid not listed in YES (outside scholarships, veteran’s benefits, Vocational Rehabilitation, etc.) please complete the Outside Resources and Scholarship form and return it to our office.
+Your aid may change because of the additional assistance.
+You will receive an email notification as a result.
+Please note that whenever you receive additional assistance, your aid awards may be adjusted or reduced, even if your financial aid has already been disbursed.

 Satisfactory Academic Progress Standards

-Our Satisfactory Academic Progress Standards addresses enrollment and academic deficits from incomplete courses, repeated courses and withdrawal from classes and the impact on future financial aid eligibility.
+To remain eligible for financial aid you must meet financial aid Satisfactory Academic Progress Standards.
+These standards address enrollment and academic deficits from incomplete courses, repeated courses and withdrawal from classes and the impact on future financial aid eligibility.
 We encourage you to read the policy and learn the SAP terminology.

-The Office of Financial Aid monitors enrollment levels each term.
+The Office of Financial Aid monitors enrollment levels and SAP each term.
 If you are considering dropping a course, it is important to discuss your situation fully with your financial aid counselor prior to doing so.
-If you withdraw from the university during any term that you have received financial aid part or all of your aid may be reduced.
+If you withdraw from the university during any term that you have received financial aid part or all of your aid may be returned.
 Please see Withdrawals.